ZackPlauche/telegram-bot-template/README.md

 ## Requirements
 - You'll need to have created a bot from the Bot Father in telegram to get the bot's auth token.

+## Quickstart

+1. Clone the repo: `git clone https://www.github.com/zackplauche/telegram-bot-template`
+2. pip install the requirements into your project: `pip install -r requirements.txt`
+3. Add your Telegram bot auth token to the `config/settings.py` or to a `config/locals.py` if you'd like.
+4. Run the bot with the default commands: `bot.py`

+Then customize.
+For more in depth setup, see below.

 ## How to use

 **Step 1:** Clone the repo into your own directory